 Organizations that continuously improve use the challenge of emerging issues, expanded mandates, and new technology as important opportunities for change.
-Toward that end, Ethics Commission Staff is committed to improving the efficiency and effectiveness of existing resources through ongoing innovation, by working to simplify the complex, and by identifying new, more nimble processes, structures, and systems for the agency's work.
+Toward that end, Commission Staff are committed to improving the efficiency and effectiveness of existing resources through ongoing innovation, by working to simplify the complex, and by identifying new, more nimble processes, structures, and systems for the agency's work.
 As part of this effort, over the coming year the staff will work to